 Ultimate Spider-Man, is an AU where Marvel deliberately experimented with a high school Peter Parker who never ages passing 200 issues without him and his cast leaving high school.
 Eventually Peter was allowed to age a little bit, during his "death" and "return", where a second teenage Spider-Man, Miles Morales took over.
 When Ultimate Peter returned he had aged from 15 to 18 before the series wrapped up.

 Spider-Man: Life Story by Chip Zdarsky is an AU that explores how Spider-Man's world would have looked like had he aged in real time from The '60s to The New '10s.
-The first issue clarifies that the original L-D Era (which had real-time aging) is canon, but every run after that will be altered and twisted to allow characters to age and progress.
+The first issue clarifies that the original L-D Era (which had real-time aging) is canon, but every run after that is altered and twisted to allow characters to age and progress.
 This also applies to the rest of the Marvel Universe, as the series' take on Civil War depicts many of the heroes involved (like Iron Man, Captain America, Luke Cage and Hawkeye) with gray hair and wrinkles.
 The series ultimately ends in 2019, with an elderly Peter dying and the Spider-Man mantle officially passing to Miles Morales.

 Kitty "Shadowcat" Pryde of the X-Men was introduced during the '80s as a thirteen year old girl.
 Character Development saw her grow from an inexperienced kid into a full member of the team, go through numerous names, develop as an electronic whiz, psychically learn a lifetime of ninja skills, become a founding member of the British based superhero team Excalibur, and work as an agent of S.H.I.E.L.D....
 Yet she takes a break from being a superhero to go to college full time.